 What kind of police check do I need?

-The agency or employer should inform you which type of check you require, based on the position for which you are applying.
-Please note that Vulnerable Sector (VS) checks can only be conducted in very specific circumstances where the nature of the position qualifies for this level of check.
+The agency or employer should let you know which type of check you need based on the position you are applying for within the organization.
+Please note that Vulnerable Sector (VS) checks can only be conducted in very specific circumstances.
 If you believe you need a VS check, you will be required to provide the police with the following information: